jack-wu05/neura-match/README.md

 # neura-match
-An AI-informed dating app for personalized matches.
+(IN PROGRESS) An AI-informed dating app for personalized matches.